sonieez/JavaScript/README.md

 };

 //We can access value:
+//1)Dot notation:
 objectName.property1     /*this gives us value1*/
 objectName.property2     /*this gives us value2*/

+//2)Bracket notation: (does the same thing with dot notation) objectName['property'];

-//We can also change the value of property: objectName.property1 = valueN   /*value of property1 will change to valueN
+//We can also change the value of property: objectName.property1 = valueN   /*value of property1 will change to valueN*/

-//We can add new property:
+//We can add a new property:
 objectName.newProperty = value3;

-//We can also deleter a property: delete objectName.property;
+//We can also delete a property: delete objectName.property;
 ```